DavidNHill/mspe.node/mspe.node/README.md

-# Minesweeper Probability Engine for Node.js
+# Minesweeper Solver for Node.js
 ## What is it?
+This is my minesweeper solver implemented as a Node.js server.

+## What can it do?

-This is my implementation of Michael Gottlieb's superb algorithm for calculating the probability of a tile being a mine on an arbitratry minesweeper position.
+- Implementation of Michael Gottlieb's superb algorithm for calculating the probability of a tile being a mine on an arbitratry minesweeper position.

-My version uses BigInt variables (for accuracy, although it really isn't needed) and has a Binomial Coefficient cache to improved performance for very large boards.

-The code for the probability engine is found in ProbabilityEngine.js, everything else is node.js comms and my test harness.

-The entry point function is: calculate(message)
+- Detect dead tiles
+- Detect 50/50s and pseudo-50/50s
+- Use a safety and progress heuristic to pick a good guess mid game
+- Use brute force during the end game to find (one of) the best series of moves to maximise the chance of winning the game

+Features other than the probability engine can be turned off (either globally or by message) if not required.
+Refer to class 'PeConstant' at the top off 'ProbabilityEngine.js' to see the global options available.

+Also included is a test harness to perform bulk runs.

+## Input and Ouput

 The input is a Javascript Object (called message below) containing the following;
 ```
+  message.options
   message.board.width
                .height
                .mines